jlopes7/olive/README.md

 > For now the Agents can only be run on Unix-like boxes, supporting bash version 3.0+, e.g. Linux.
 Run `verify_system` to check if the current agent supports your platform or not.

 On each Agent interaction, the system may be extended by implementating custom _Agent Actions (aka Actlets)_, where any custom verifications can be applied.
 The _Actlets_ can also be configured in a chain, where each step will contribute to the final check verification of the corresponding node health being monitored.

+> The Agent uses REST/JSON pings to communicate healthckecs with OOILD.